Gragson holds off Burton in OT to win Xfinity at Darlington

 It looked like no one, including Gragson, would be able to outrun Cup Series star Denny Hamlin late in the race.
 But a caution came out with 10 laps to go and when Hamlin went into pit, there was a tire already over the wall waiting — a no no in the NASCAR rule book — and he was sent to the back of the those on the lead lap.

-Gragson had a final challenge after a caution came out on the 144th of 147 laps because of debris on the track.
+“Yeah, after that caution if he would have stayed up there, we would’ve been able to battle, at least had a good shot to win it,” Gragson said.

+Two other strong contenders in Daniel Hemric and points leader AJ Allmendinger both fell off in the final stretch.
+Hemric slid while Allmendinger’s car shedded debris that led to the final caution on the 144th of 147 laps and the overtime.

+Gragson handled that challenge, too.
 He shot out in front in the high lane closest to Darlington’s famed wall as Burton tried to go low.

 Burton pulled alongside Gragson on both overtime laps, but could not move in front.